The only reason a delivery organisation exists is to create amazing products that delight and bring value to customers.

-Once you are clear where the value lies, the backlog can be aligned so that even the most granular piece of work contributes towards the whole, helping each team see how they are contributing to the target.
+Once you are clear where the value lies, the product backlog can be aligned so that even the most granular piece of work contributes towards the whole, helping each team see how they are contributing to the target.

-How do we know the backlog will generate a valuable product?
+How do we know the agile backlog will generate a valuable product?
 The truth is we can’t know until we start getting user feedback but, to help answer the question there are five tests I apply to a backlog and the artefacts within it:

 Working from the top of the scope pyramid down in order to structure your design and ultimately your backlog ensures teams are contributing to the whole and demonstrably delivers value while minimising dependencies.